 And the problem appeared again in the wonder of the editor of Science, who wrote about the task a cell faces in dealing with its billion or so protein molecules:

-Perhaps most importantly, there was cell biologist and Medal of Science recipient, Paul Weiss, who described for us (in “Context: Dare We Call It Holism?”) how, in the “heaving and churning” cell, “Small molecules go in and out, macromolecules break down and are replaced, particles lose and gain macromolecular constituents, divide and merge, and all parts move at one time or another, unpredictably, so that it is safe to state that at no time in the history of a given cell, much less in comparable stages of different cells, will precisely the same constellation of parts ever recur”.
+Perhaps most importantly, there was cell biologist and Medal of Science recipient, Paul Weiss, who described for us (in Chapter 6) how, in the “heaving and churning” cell, “Small molecules go in and out, macromolecules break down and are replaced, particles lose and gain macromolecular constituents, divide and merge, and all parts move at one time or another, unpredictably, so that it is safe to state that at no time in the history of a given cell, much less in comparable stages of different cells, will precisely the same constellation of parts ever recur”.